vaimee/my2sec/README.md

 This guide will explain the basic steps necessary to deploy and use MY2SEC.
 ### Prerequisites
 The application has been developed in a docker environment, for this reason docker needs to be installed in your host system to run the app.<br>
-To verify that docker is installed in your system, type this command on the terminal:
+To verify that docker is installed in your system, type the following command on the terminal:
 <pre>docker --version<br>docker-compose --version</pre>
 If the command fails, please install docker from the official website: <a>https://www.docker.com</a>